Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

 1. Construct a program that:
  - Include "buzzer.h" in "main.h"
  - BUZZER will beep once per 1000*x ms when BUTTONx is pressed (beeping = half of the time as on & half of the time as off)
- - If multiple buttons are pressed, the BUZZER will only beep at the corresponding rate of the first button pressed
+ - If multiple buttons are pressed, the BUZZER will only beep at the corresponding rate of the first button (that is not released) pressed
 ```

 ---